JuliaImages/Images.jl/doc/core.md

 ```

 Now let's say you additionally want to allow the user to filter color
-images---where one dimension of the array is used to encode color---but supply a
+images---where one dimension of the array is used to encode color---with a filter
-filter of dimension `N-1` to be applied to each color channel separately.
+of dimension `N-1` applied to each color channel separately.
 We
 can implement this version simultaneously for both `Image` types and other array
 types as follows:
 ```